Here are answers to assist you with some of the most frequently asked questions we receive from GMAR Members.

 - What are the payment options (MemberMax™ vs. Premier)?

 Premier: Dues for local, state & national paid in one lump sum, an initial amount is prorated, and renewal for this plan is October 1st annually.
-Premier dues invoices are sent to the Broker to distribute to their Agents (not sent to Agents directly).
+Premier dues invoices are mailed directly to Agents and are also available in the member portal.

 MemberMax™ is GMAR’s exclusive monthly payment for dues which includes an education component; it offers monthly payments of $54.83 instead of dues payment in one lump sum.